Explorer

 View robot

-ros2 launch ros2_control_explorer view_explorer.launch.py
+ros2 launch explorer_description view_explorer.launch.py

 With the joint_state_publisher_gui you can now change the position of each joint.